BurntSushi/xsv/README.md

 **Warning**: this repository stores [SciencesPo's médialab](https://medialab.sciencespo.fr/en/) fork of [BurntSushi](https://github.com/BurntSushi)'s [`xsv`](https://github.com/BurntSushi/xsv) command line tool.

+Feel free to use it, if you feel its added [features](#new-features) are useful to your own workflows.

 ## Presentation

 `xsv` is a command line program for indexing, slicing, analyzing, splitting